PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 #### Setting CSV options

-Often, CSV files are not really "comma separated", or use semicolon (;) as a separator.
+Often, CSV files are not really "comma separated", or use semicolon (`;`) as a separator.
 You can instruct
 \PhpOffice\PhpSpreadsheet\Reader\Csv some options before reading a CSV file.

+The separator will be auto-detected, so in most cases it should not be necessary to specify it.
+But in cases where auto-detection does not fit the use-case, then it can be set manually.

 Note that \PhpOffice\PhpSpreadsheet\Reader\Csv by default assumes that the loaded CSV file is UTF-8 encoded.
 If you are reading CSV files that